 The purpose of this project is to explore and compare actual and perceived cargo theft risks in Sweden and Finland and in the EU as a whole in order to outline managerial strategies that can reduce the risk of cargo theft.

-Docent vid Chalmers University of Technology, Technology Management and Economics, Innovation and R&D Management
+Docent vid Chalmers, Technology Management and Economics, Innovation and R&D Management

 Projektledare vid Logistics & Transportation